6.4. Metrics for assessment of water management technologies

 Now, as we have a long list and various scales of water treatment technologies, sustainability goals require their careful assessment in terms of environmental, economic, and social effectiveness.
 LCA analysis is a very common tool to select specific technologies for a particular sustainability system.
 Note that specific location, hydrological profile, and available infrastructure are pivoting factors in such assessment.
-LCA cannot be general - it has to be case specific.
+LCA cannot be general - it has to be case-specific.
 Therefore, it would be best for us to consider a specific example that would describe LCA for a particular prospective water treatment technology.

-The LCA study referred below is on a novel membrane-based technology for drinking water treatment.
+The LCA study referred to below is on a novel membrane-based technology for drinking water treatment.
 It compares conventional existing practice with a new method using comprehensive lifecycle inventory for both and applying LCA software for data interpretation.
 This article is a good example to follow when designing an LCA project:

-This article contains significant amount of technical details and chemistry data, which some of you may find hard to digest.
+This article contains a significant amount of technical details and chemistry data, which some of you may find hard to digest.
 You do not have to understand it all - your goal will be to follow through the methodology and understand the main steps that lead to authoritative conclusions.
 While reading, pay attention to the following aspects:

 - The goal for this LCA study

 - Motivation to consider the new water treatment method.
 Was there a problem with the existing practice?

 - What is "functional unit" and how it is chosen?

 - Criteria (metrics) chosen for assessment